Finding an appropriate internship is a research project likely to take several weeks to several months.

 Make an appointment to talk with a career counselor and/or take advantage of the several interest/skill inventories available to you via the Career Services Office.

-- Friends/family: Do you know someone who knows someone?
+- Networking: Do you know someone who knows someone?
 Networking is often the most effective means of finding internship opportunities.

 - Explore job/internship fairs sponsored by Penn State